uclaacm/teachla-react-track/week1-intro/README.md

 **Learn-Once, Write Everywhere:**
 React makes no assumptions about the rest of your technology stack, and will work seamlessly with other technologies that you integrate with your application.

-## Create React App
+## Create React App (Deprecated)
+⚠️ WARNING: CRA has been deprecated for new projects and React suggests to use modern frameworks like Next.js and Vite as new build tools.

 Create React App is a fully integrated environment that will allow you to develop a web application without any additional setup.
 To create a template application using this tool, run the following command:

 ```
 npx create-react-app <app name>